 Some professors may think that their course objectives are already "significant" and do not need much improvement.
 After all, they have spent many semesters perfecting and rewriting them so the objectives must certainly be good by now.
 When teaching a course for the first time faculty members often use the syllabus and objectives of an experienced instructor and add a few personal touches as the semesters unfold.
 Many professors know about writing course objectives.
-They make sure that the goals are measurable; they have some connection to the topics in the textbook and are related to broader institutional goals (Fink makes no distinction between goals and objectives is difficult, Fink (2003) suggested that an instructor write no more than seven or eight significant learning goals and try to have at least one in each of six dimensions of significant learning.
+They make sure that the goals are measurable; they have some connection to the topics in the textbook and are related to broader institutional goals (Fink makes no distinction between goals and objectives in his discussions, so no distinction is attempted here).
+Actually, writing significant learning objectives is difficult, Fink (2003) suggested that an instructor write no more than seven or eight significant learning goals and try to have at least one in each of six dimensions of significant learning.
 Moreover, one should approach the goals by asking questions about what positive student outcomes are desirable a year or more after the course has been taken.
 This is not limited by just what one wants them to know, but also wants them to understand, appreciate, and value.